HillaryDanan/abstraction-intelligence/README.md

 1. **Recursive Self-Modeling**: When a system’s optimal output depends on its own complex internal state, self-referential computation—modeling oneself through abstraction—becomes necessary.
 1. **Consciousness as Self-Abstraction**: When abstraction is applied reflexively to a system of sufficient complexity, the result is an integrated self-model — consciousness.
 1. **Self/World as Foundational Abstraction**: The distinction between self and not-self is the first abstraction any embedded intelligent system must make — the scaffold upon which all subsequent abstractions build.
+1. **Experience as Embedded Information Format**: For embedded agents, phenomenal experience is not an output of information processing but the format of action-relevant self-world information itself.
+The “hard problem” dissolves because, for embedded agents, there is no gap between processing and experience — they are one thing under two descriptions.

 ## Papers